MelindaHasselbring/liri-node-app/README.md

     npm install

-Run the following command instead of "node liri.js" to run the project
+Run the following command to run the project

     npm start

-Run the following command to inspect instead of "inspect liri.js"
+Run the following command to inspect

-    npm inspect
+    npm test

 Install production dependencies using this command